jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

         }
   ```

-  Try changing the button with and color.
-Make button on 30% width.
+  Try changing the button width and color: Make the button only 30% width.
 Make the button "forestgreen".

  ### 2. Examine the flyto script